 According to Anxiety Canada, social anxiety disorder is one of the most common anxiety disorders in Canada.
 At its core, this illness revolves around the individual’s fear of being judged by others.
 Between 8 and 13 per cent of Canadians will experience social anxiety disorder in their lifetime.
 It is more likely to occur in women, especially during years of development such as the transition from teenager to young adult.

 When Does Social Anxiety Occur?

 The symptoms of social anxiety can occur before, during, and after social situations as well as when the individual is alone and ruminating on their fears.
 That’s what makes this illness so debilitating; it doesn’t stop once the social situation ends.

-Some people living with social anxiety disorder experience extreme fear of performing in front of others and being judged in situations such as giving a public speech.
+Some people experience extreme fear of performing in front of others and being judged in situations such as giving a public speech.
 Others may feel triggered by interpersonal situations when they must interact with another person such as engaging in small talk with co-workers.
 Some can feel judgement from strangers they pass on the street or in a hallway.
 The judgment they perceive might be around their appearance, the way they walk or the clothing they wear.
 This barrage of perceived judgement results in a constant monologue of negative thoughts stemming from what might seem like benign situations to those unaffected by social anxiety.